This article was updated on May 29, 2020, at 12:06 p.m. ET.

 How many cases of COVID-19 are in the United States?

-There are more than 212,000 cases in the U.S. of COVID-19 and more than 4,700 deaths, according to data complied by Johns Hopkins University and The COVID Tracking Project.
+There are more than 1.73 million cases in the U.S. of COVID-19, and more than 101,700 deaths.
+Almost 400,000 Americans have recovered from the disease, according to data compiled by Johns Hopkins University.
 See a map of cases and deaths by state here.

 What travel restrictions are there?

 The State Department has urged all U.S. citizens to avoid any international travel due to the global impact of the new coronavirus.

 If you are currently overseas, the department wants you to come home, “unless [you] are prepared to remain abroad for an indefinite period,” according to a statement.

 “Many countries are experiencing COVID-19 outbreaks and implementing travel restrictions and mandatory quarantines, closing borders and prohibiting non-citizens from entry with little advance notice,” the agency says.